pmvester/node-red-code-engine/DNS.md

 ## Pre-requisites
 - Access to an instance of IBM Cloud Internet Services.
 - Having procured a domain name.
-- Having some basic familiarity with IBM Cloud Internet Services.

 ## Instructions